Petite Chocolate-Hazelnut Cakes

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, cocoa, baking soda, baking powder and salt; gradually add to the creamed mixture alternately with buttermilk, beating well after each addition.

-- Pour into a greased and floured 13-in. x 9-in. baking pan.
-Bake at 350° for 18-22 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased and floured 13x9-in. baking pan.
+Bake at 350° for 18-22 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 10 minutes before inverting onto a wire rack to cool completely.
 Trim 1/2 in. from edges of cake.
 Cut cake horizontally into two layers; set aside.